-- Pour the grape mixture into the cheesecloth lined strainer and allow to sit for about 2 hours for the juice to extract.
+- Pour the grape mixture into the cheesecloth-lined strainer and allow it to sit for about 2 hours for the juice to extract.

 - You should end up with four cups of clear grape juice.
 If you don't get the required four cups, add a half cup of boiling water to your strainer.

 - Don't squeeze or press the grapes because this will cloud your jelly.

 - In a large, deep stainless steel saucepan, combine grape juice and sugar.

 - Over high heat, stirring constantly, bring to a full rolling boil.